 So what’s new?
 First, Google Analytics is building on the App + Web property that has been in beta since last year.
 The new Analytics uses machine learning to automatically produce helpful insights into your customers and their behaviors.
 GA4 by design will help you learn what your customers are doing on your properties regardless of platform, be that a mobile app or via a browser.
 (If you’re already using App + Web this change may not be such a leap.)

-Secondly, the industry writ large is bracing for increased regulation around privacy, so identifiers such as cookies will be increasingly less reliable as users opt out.
-To prepare for this reality, Analytics will focus less on the platform and more on each customer through user IDs and signals from opt-in advertising.
-The goal is to follow your customer from acquisition (via an ad, an app download, or perhaps a referral) to conversion and retention.
+Secondly, the industry writ large is bracing for increased regulation around privacy, so identifiers such as 3rd party cookies will be increasingly less reliable as users opt out.
+To prepare for this reality, Google Analytics will make it easier to combine multiple sources of user identification into a single reporting view.
+These sources include User IDs from known or logged in users, Google’s cookie, and data from users willing to allow Google to collect data for advertising purposes, i.e. Google Signals. .
+The goal is to follow your customer from acquisition (via an ad, an app download, or perhaps a referral) to conversion and retention, even if this journey includes multiple devices.
 This new way of looking at the customer journey will be reflected in GA4 reports.

 Rather than emphasize tracking pageviews and sessions, GA4 provides reports on events and users regardless of the platform on which they interact with your brand.
 It will be easier to follow user funnels in terms of navigation steps from beginning to end and thus better understand how and why a conversion happened.
 The goal is to narrow down which channels on which platforms, app or web, are turning leads into customers, and to maximize each.

 Google promises that its machine learning models will alert you to trends in your data automatically, helping forecast demand and even predict what customers might do next.
 For instance, predictive metrics can highlight the potential revenue of specific types of customers and increase engagement with them, improving their experience and making more sales.